Sign In Try Free

 Lumen is for teams that need Workflow-specific deck creation for consulting, finance, fundraising, sales, executive, product, and general business presentations.
 It supports a strong first pass, but the product promise is not that AI removes review.
 The value is bringing outline planning, slide editing, citations, themes, presenter tools, and exports into one workflow.

-Create a finished presentation in one workspace, with outline planning, workflow-specific structure, slide editing, citations, presenter tools, and export attached to the same deck.
-Decks are grounded in the sources you provide, with a built-in citation, trust-check, and source-review surface for reviewers — not bolted on after generation.
+Create a client-handoff presentation in one workspace, with outline planning, workflow-specific structure, slide editing, citations, presenter tools, and export attached to the same deck.
+Decks can cite uploaded source material and approved web research, with a built-in citation, trust-check, and source-review surface for reviewers before handoff.
 That makes Lumen a fit for teams that care about completion and trust, not only generation speed.

 FAQ